department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 relatedlinks:
   - url: /housing-assistance/home-loans/va-backed-loans/nadl/
     title: Native American Direct Loan (NADL) Program
     description: Are you a Native American Veteran or a Veteran married to a Native American?
-Find out if you can get our NADL to buy, build, or improve a home on Federal Trust Land.
+Find out if you can get a loan through our NADL program to buy, build, or improve a home on Federal Trust Land.
   - url: /housing-assistance/home-loans/va-backed-loans/irrrl/
     title: Interest Rate Reduction Refinance Loan (IRRRL)
     description: Have an existing VA-backed home loan?
 Find out if you can get a VA-backed IRRRL to help reduce your monthly payments or make them more stable.
   - url: /housing-assistance/home-loans/va-backed-loans/cash-out-refinance/
     title: Cash-Out Refinance Loan
     description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
-Find out if you can get a VA-backed Cash-Out Refinance loan.
+Find out if you can get a VA-backed cash-out refinance loan.
 ---

 <div class="va-introtext">

-With a VA-backed Purchase Loan, we can help you buy a home at a competitive interest rate—and if you’ve had trouble finding other financing.
+A VA-backed purchase loan can help you if you're looking for a competitive interest rate or you’ve had trouble finding  financing.
 Find out if you can get this loan—and how to apply.

 </div>

 <div class="feature">

-### Can I get a VA-backed Purchase Loan?
+### Can I get a VA-backed purchase loan?

-You may be able to get a VA-backed Purchase Loan if you:
+You may be able to get a VA-backed purchase loan if you:
 -	[Qualify for a VA-backed home loan Certificate of Eligibility (COE)](/housing-assistance/home-loans/eligibility/), **and**
 -	Meet your lender’s standards for credit, income, and any other requirements, **and**
 -	Will live in the home you’re buying with the loan

 </div>

-### Why might I want a VA-backed Purchase Loan?
+### Why might I want a VA-backed purchase loan?

-A VA-backed Purchase Loan often offers:
+A VA-backed purchase loan often offers:

 - **Better terms and interest rates** than regular loans from private banks or mortgage companies (also called lenders)
 - **No down payment** as long as the sales price isn’t higher than the home’s appraised value (the value set for the home after an expert reviews the property)
-- **No need for private mortgage insurance** (PMI, a type of insurance that protects the lender if you end up not being able to pay your mortgage.
-PMI is usually required if you make a down payment of less than 20% of the total mortgage amount.)
+- **No need for private mortgage insurance (PMI)**, a type of insurance that protects the lender if you end up not being able to pay your mortgage.
+PMI is usually required if you make a down payment of less than 20% of the total mortgage amount.
-- **Fewer closing costs,** which *may* be paid by the seller
+- **Fewer closing costs**, which may be paid by the seller
 - **No penalty fee** if you pay the loan off early

 If you qualify for a VA-backed home loan, you can use the loan to: